 Where another agency such as the police wishes to use the Council's premises for their own RIPA action and is expressly seeking assistance from the Council, the officer should normally co-operate with the same, unless there are security or other good operational or managerial reasons as to why the Council's premises should not be used for the agency's activities.
-Suitable insurance or other appropriate indemnities may be sought, if necessary, from the other agency for the Council's co-operation in the agency's RIPA operation.
-In such cases, however, the Council's own RIPA forms should not be used as the Council is only assisting, not being involved in the RIPA activity of the external agency.
+Suitable insurance or other appropriate indemnities may be sought, if necessary, from the other agency for the Council's own RIPA forms should not be used as the Council is only assisting, not being involved in the RIPA activity of the external agency.